-Want a super-simple definition?
 Student loan refinancing is the process of getting a new student loan to replace an old one.
 The new student loan will usually have a new interest rate, payoff schedule, monthly payment amount, or a combination of all three.
-You could refinance your student loan with your existing lender, or with a new lender.
+You can refinance your student loan with your existing lender, or with a new lender.

 It’s a lot less complicated than it sounds, I promise.